 Gophers are especially fond of root veggies, and their tunnels in your garden may allow them easy access to pull root vegetables down underground from below.

-Occasionally you'll even spot your produce being sucked down underground.
+Occasionally you'll even spot your produce being sucked down underground like you're in a cartoon.
 Very rude!

 They can do a lot of damage to your plant roots in a very short amount of time, which might set you way back on your season.